Terms & Conditions | About Open Prepaid Funeral Plans

 Your Funeral Plan will guarantee the cost of Funeral Arrangement Services as set out below:

 • Local (please see the Detailed Arrangements Document for any specified radius) collection of the deceased to your Nominated Funeral Director during normal working hours.
-Your Nominated Funeral Director will arrange collection if the plan holder dies elsewhere in the UK.
-A separate fee may be payable because the costs of collection will vary depending on the distance and availability of transport.
+Your Nominated Funeral Director will arrange collection if the Covered Life dies elsewhere in the UK.
+A separate fee may be payable because the costs of collection will vary depending on the distance and availability of transport, and on the time of day that the collection is required to be completed.
 Your Funeral Plan does not cover the cost of repatriation from outside the UK.
 Your Funeral Plan does not cover the costs of a funeral on a weekend, public holiday or bank holiday.

 Disbursements

-A contribution can be made to disbursements which may include;
+A contribution can be made to disbursements, examples of which follow, and may include;

 • Crematorium Fee: the cost of the cremation itself